ManabBiswas/FoodApp/README.md

 ## 📞 Support

-For support, email manab.biswas@example.com or create an issue in the repository.
+For support, email manabbiswas108108@gmail.com or create an issue in the repository.

 ---

-**Happy Coding! 🚀**